lucatume/codeception-snapshot-assertions/README.md

 ### String assertions
 This kind of assertion is useful when the output of a method is a plain string.
 The snapshot produced by this kind of assertion will have the `.snapshot.txt` file extension.
+The method used to make string snapshot assertions is `tad\Codeception\SnapshotAssertions\SnapshotAssertions::assertStringSnapshot()`.
 Usage example;

 ```php